 The group is student-run and aims to help those who are worried about or struggling with fieldwork.
 It also seeks to embed diversity and inclusion principles in all fieldwork activities and practices.

 The group works to positively articulate the challenges of inclusivity in practical disciplines, and to support students (and staff) of all abilities, genders and identities to voice concerns and find solutions together.

-Students at Reading have had the opportunity to excavate two sites: the Roman town of Silchester in Hampshire and Dunyvaig medieval castle on the island of Islay, Scotland.
+Students at Reading have had the opportunity to excavate two sites: an Anglo-Saxon monastery in Cookham, Berkshire and Dunyvaig medieval castle on the island of Islay, Scotland.

 Dunyvaig Castle in Dun Naomhaig is best known as the naval fortress of the Lords of the Isles, the chiefs of the Clan MacDonald.
 Little is known about the castle, when it was first built and why in this location.
 Students from Reading have helped to uncover some of the mysteries posed by this striking historical monument.